Note Some products might not be available in your country or region.

-If there's not an .msi file that corresponds to the build of Windows 10 you have installed, select the .msi file that's closest to your build number.
+If there's not an .msi file that corresponds to the build of Windows 10 you have installed, select the .msi file that's closest to (but still lower than) your build number.

-.msi files will not work for Windows 10 in S mode.
+.msi files won't work for Windows 10 in S Mode.

 Other Surface models

 If your Surface isn’t listed above—for example, if you have an older product like Surface RT—that means .msi update files are not currently available for that device.
 We recommend connecting to Windows Update to update those Surface models.
 Here’s how:

 - Select Start > Settings > Update & security > Windows Update .

 - Select Check for updates.
 If updates are available, they will install automatically.
 You may need to restart your Surface after the updates have installed.

 For more info about Windows Update and to learn how to see which updates you have installed, see Install Surface and Windows updates.